paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-222-independent-cost-estimation-and-cost-analysis.md

   (A) in any decision documentation approving a cost estimate within the baseline description or any other cost estimate for use at any event specified in [section 3221(b)(6) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3221/b/6&num=0&edition=prelim); and

-  (B) in the next Selected Acquisition Report pursuant to [section 4351 of this title](./chapter-324-selected-acquisition-reports.md#section-4351) in the case of a major defense acquisition program or major subprogram, or the next quarterly report pursuant to section 2445c 11 See References in Text note below. of this title in the case of a major automated information system program.
+  (B) in the next Selected Acquisition Report pursuant to [section 4351 of this title](./chapter-324-selected-acquisition-reports.md#section-4351) in the case of a major defense acquisition program or major subprogram.

 ### Statutory Notes

-#### References in Text
-[Section 2445c of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2445c&num=0&edition=prelim), referred to in par.
-(3)(B), was repealed by Pub.
-L. 114–328, div.
-A, title VIII, § 846(1), Dec.
-23, 2016, 130 Stat.
-2292.

 #### Codification
 The text of subsec. (e) of [section 2334 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2334&num=0&edition=prelim), which was transferred to this section and amended by Pub.
 L. 116–283, § 1812(f), was based on Pub.
 L. 111–23, title I, § 101(b)(1), May 22, 2009, 123 Stat.
 1706; Pub.
 L. 111–383, div.
 A, title VIII, § 811(1), Jan.
 7, 2011, 124 Stat.
 4263; Pub.
 L. 114–328, div.
 A, title VIII, § 842(a)(3), (6), (b)(5), Dec.
 23, 2016, 130 Stat.
 2288–2290.